 Imagine you finish a Zoom call.
 A few seconds later, this file appears in your vault:

---- title: Weekly Standup date: 2026-04-04T10:00:00 duration: "23:15" tags: - meeting - project-alpha language: en status: summarized --- ![](_audio/2026-04-04%20Weekly%20Standup.mp3) ## Summary The team reviewed progress on the API migration.
+--- date: 2026-04-10 10:00 duration: 23:15 tags: - meeting - project-alpha language: en mono_id: rec_a1b2c3d4 --- ![](_audio/2026-04-10%20Weekly%20Standup.mp3) ## Notes ### Summary The team reviewed progress on the API migration.
 Sarah confirmed the database schema changes are complete.
-Marcus raised a concern about backwards compatibility with v2 clients. ## Action Items - [ ] Draft v2 deprecation timeline - [ ] Update API docs for v3 endpoints - [x] Schedule stakeholder review ## Transcript **You** (0:00:00) Let's start with the roadmap updates.
+Marcus raised a concern about backwards compatibility with v2 clients. ### Action Items - [ ] Draft v2 deprecation timeline - [ ] Update API docs for v3 endpoints - [x] Schedule stakeholder review ## Transcript **You** (0:00:00) Let's start with the roadmap updates.
 The schema migration landed yesterday. **Other** (0:00:43) Great.
 I have a concern about backwards compat though. **You** (0:01:12) Good point.
 Let's set a deprecation timeline.

 That's a real Obsidian note.
 You can tag it, link it to your project page, add your own annotations between sections.
 The audio file embeds as a playable audio widget — click play right inside the note to hear the exact tone of a discussion.